The 10 most common forms of employee misconduct

 10. Insubordination

-If staff fail to follow management instructions or fail to comply with company policies and procedures, you will need to take disciplinary action.
+Insubordination can be classed as when staff fail to follow management instructions or fail to comply with company policies and procedures.
+In cases of insubordination, disciplinary action is often needed.

 Check out our YouTube channel to stay up to date with our HR and Health & Safety videos